WIPACrepo/offline-tools/OfflineSubmitScripts/seasons/2017/README.md

     2. MySQL DB: Host: filter-db, DB: i3filter, Tables: datasets, seasons, working_groups, level2_paths, level3_outdir

 The database (2) only contains configurations about the seasons (test runs and run starts), datasets (IDs, L1, L2, L3, etc) and the working groups as the table names already say.
 All other configuration is done in the config file (1).
-This includes ALL paths, etc. You should never need to touch a python file in orde rto reconfigure anything.
+This includes ALL paths, etc. You should never need to touch a python file in order to reconfigure anything.

 Important cofiguration: